Obstacles to Selling Innovative Solutions to the Government: FUD

 To overcome doubt, it’s important to build trust with your prospect.
 Be honest, transparent, and authentic in your interactions, and follow through on your promises.
 Provide social proof, such as customer reviews and testimonials, to show your prospect that others have had a positive experience with your product or service.
 Providing ongoing support and maintenance of the solution is also critical to building trust and alleviating doubt.

-In conclusion, selling an innovative solution to the government requires overcoming the FUD that government employees may have.
-By addressing their specific concerns and providing as much information and support as possible, you can help to alleviate their fears, uncertainties, and doubts.
-Remember to be patient, stay positive, and continue to provide value to your prospect throughout the sales process.
+Selling an innovative solution to the government requires overcoming the FUD that government employees may have.
+By addressing their specific concerns and providing as much information and support as possible, you can help alleviate their fears, uncertainties, and doubts.
+Remember to be patient, stay positive, and continue to provide value to your prospects throughout the sales process.

 About the Author